ron-from-nl/TinyPass/README.md

 Password Manager with SQLite DB and 100% Custom Fields (author: [Ron de Jong](https://www.tiny-server.com/#contact))

 Tiny Pass is how Password Managers should be.
 No installation hassle, no database server to install and run, no database & user access rights to create or manual paths and URLs to specify.
 There's not even a websetup that you have to go through.
-TinyPass does all that technical Mumbo Jumbo silently by itself when there's no tinypass.db file in it's home directory at first run.
+TinyPass does all that technical stuff by itself at first run when it can't find the tinypass.db file in the app's home directory.

-- Copy / Clone TinyPass to a dir
+- Copy TinyPass to a web directory
 - Configure your (Apache) Web Server
 - Browse to https://your.ip/tinypass/

-The beauty of TinyPass is that every Secret holds any number of Custom Fields of different Field Types.
-Custom Fields can be Added, Changed, Reordered Up and Down and Deleted at any time and many other nice features
+The beauty of TinyPass is that every Secret holds any number of Custom Fields which can be Added, Changed, Reordered Up and Down and Deleted at any time together with many other nice features

 Functionality